Finding a Top Financial Advisor Firm in Rochester, New York

-Seneca Financial Advisors, LLC manages roughly $309 million in assets.
-The firm’s team has a total of six certifications, including three certified financial planners (CFPs), two certified public accountants (CPAs) and one personal financial specialist (PFS).
+Seneca Financial Advisors, LLC manages millions in client assets.
+The firm’s team has certifications including certified financial planner (CFP), certified public accountant (CPA) and personal financial specialist (PFS).
 This is a fee-only firm.

 Seneca Financial Advisors has a multi-family office, which gives investors the chance to take a holistic and strategic look at their family assets.
 But this is just one of the many client types the firm serves: Its clients also include individuals, businesses, charitable organizations, trust and estate holders and those with pension and profit-sharing plans.